 eMarketer estimates worldwide digital ad spending sits at $441 Billion and projects that figure to grow to $526 billion by 2024.

 Sounds promising for the digital ad industry!
 Not quite.
 Look at that dwindling growth rate—during the pandemic, it dropped to just 2.4% when brands halted all their costliest marketing tactics.

-Wired ran a groundbreaking piece with a pertinent subtitle to drive home the point in October 2020 that didn’t get nearly enough attention (wonder why):
+Wired ran a groundbreaking piece less than 2 years ago with a pertinent subtitle to drive home the point that didn’t get nearly enough attention (wonder why):

 It points out that micro-targeted ads are far less accurate and persuasive than they’re advertised.

 Plus, the metrics are less-than-transparent for brands like you, yet this is how Google makes 80% of its revenue and Facebook 99%: an average 60% of all digital ad revenue.

 Wired’s writers even compare the inevitable implosion to the 2000 mortgage crisis.
 Think they’re being facetious?
 Well, consider that the entire industry of tech giants has built an empire off free apps by collecting the data to sell you ads.